bmullan91/learn-graphql/exercises/hello_world/problem.md

 1. Start the server via `node server.js`
 2. In a new terminal window paste the test curl command
-3. Alternatively include `graphiql: true` in the expressGraphql config `localhost:8000/graphiql` to explore the schema and run querys in your browser.
+3. Alternatively include `['/graphql', '/graphiql']` routes to the expressGraphql middleware then add `graphiql: true` in the expressGraphql config `localhost:8000/graphiql` to explore the schema and run queries in your browser.